Skip to content

 Step 1 - SCF Calculation

-Calculate a converged density with a standard self-consistent field (SCF) calculation.
-In this step, the charge density is optimized in order to minimize the total energy of the system.
+The first step is to calculate a converged electron density with a standard self-consistent field (SCF) calculation.
+In this step, the electron density is optimized in order to minimize the total energy of the system.
 The input file can be found at 🔗01_C_diamond_scf.in.

 Task 3.1 - SCF Calculation

-Run the input file 🔗01_C_diamond_scf.in to get the ground state charge density.
+Run the input file 🔗01_C_diamond_scf.in to calculate the ground state electron density.

 Step 2 - NSCF(bands) Calculation